 - a.
-The administrator may suspend, revoke, or deny renewal of a provider's license if: - (1) a fact or condition exists that, if it had existed when the licensee applied for a license as a provider, would have been a reason for denying licensure; - (2) the provider has committed a material violation of this act or a rule or order of the administrator under this act: - (3) the provider is insolvent; - (4) the provider or an employee or affiliate of the provider has refused to permit the administrator to make an examination authorized by this act, failed to comply with Section 21(b)(2) within 15 days after request, or made a material misrepresentation or omission in complying with Section 21(b)(2); or - (5) the provider has not responded within a reasonable time and in an appropriate manner to communications from the administrator. - b.
+The administrator may suspend, revoke, or deny renewal of a provider's license if: - (1) a fact or condition exists that, if it had existed when the licensee applied for a license as a provider, would have been a reason for denying licensure; - (2) the provider has committed a material violation of this act or a rule or order of the administrator under this act: - (3) the provider is insolvent; - (4) the provider or an employee or affiliate of the provider, a lead generator, a person administering a trust account, or a person to which the provider has delegated its obligations under an agreement or this act has refused to permit the administrator to make an examination authorized by this act, failed to comply with Section 21(b)(2) within 15 days after request, or made a material misrepresentation or omission in complying with Section 21(b)(2); or - (5) the provider has not responded within a reasonable time and in an appropriate manner to communications from the administrator. - b.
 If a provider does not comply with Section 14 or if the administrator finds that the public health or safety or general welfare requires emergency action, the administrator may order a summary suspension of the provider's license, effective on the date specified in the order. - c.
-If the administrator suspends, revokes, or denies renewal of the registration of a provider, the administrator may seek a court order authorizing seizure of any or all of the money in a trust account required by this act, books, records, accounts, and other property of the provider which are located in this state.
+If the administrator suspends, revokes, or denies renewal of the registration of a provider, the administrator may seek a court order authorizing seizure of any or all of the money in a trust account required by this act, books, records, accounts, and other property of the provider which are located in this state. - d.

-d.
 If the administrator suspends or revokes a provider's license, the provider may appeal and request a hearing pursuant to the Administrative Procedure Act, N.J.S.
 52:14B-11.

-The language of this section is found at section 34 in the NCCUSL act and is newly added to A1949.
+The language of this section is found at section 34 in the NCCUSL act.
 The NCCUSL language was modified to refer to licensing and to the New Jersey statute as well as to remove the definition of "insolvent".
+Subsection a.(4) was revised in response to NCCUSL's 2011 revision.